jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 **NOTE**: These sources depend on Neovim version 0.6.0 and are not compatible with previous versions.

-These sources run **only** on save, meaning that the diagnostics you see will not reflect changes to the buffer until you write the changes to the disk.
+These sources **do not run on change**, meaning that the diagnostics you see will not reflect changes to the buffer until you write the changes to the disk.

 You can configure built-in diagnostic sources to run on save by overriding `method`: